Product launches are tough. They take up time, energy, and expensive resources.

 Undervaluing your frontline teams

-Firstly, your frontline employees, and by this we’re talking sales and customer success, are representing your brand to the public.
-If leadership isn’t communicating with these teams, then there’ll be discord between the work you’re doing as a leader and the outward perception of your brand.
+Firstly, your frontline employees (and by this we’re talking sales and customer success) are representing your brand to the public.
+If leadership isn’t communicating with these teams, then there’ll be discord between your work as a leader and the outward perception of your brand.

 This enablement can take the form of training, creating content like battlecards and whitepapers, or whatever you need to do to ensure that the people selling your products and keeping your customers onside are as enthusiastic and knowledgeable about what they’re selling as you are.